JackBilbo/lxn-discus/README.md

 <h2>Fixes and Features:</h2>

-<strong>Overspeed Warning:</strong>
+<strong>Dynamic Overspeed Warning:</strong>

-Coded and contributed bei LeNinjaHD - thanks for that!
-Gives you a red warning if exceeding 152 knots true airspeed.
-Depending on altitude that can be way before reaching the red line on the VSI.

-The message will pop up each time you pass the threshold for ten seconds and the disappear without any harm.
-Connected to the "Cockpit Warnings"-Switch in "Interface options" so can be deactivated.
-Or even is if you have deactivated those gear and ballast warnings.

-No matter if deactivated, exceeding Vne will be recorded and evaluated at the end of the current task.

-The speedtape gauge also shows a dynamic estimation of Vne translated to indicated airspeed as "red zone".
-This estimation will always be a little on the "pessimistic" side, placing the red overspeed line a little lower than the popup trigger to give you an early warning.
+The speedtape gauge  shows a dynamic estimation of Vne translated to indicated airspeed as "red zone".
+Additionally the background of the speed tape will gradually turn orange as your speed ghet's closer to Vne.

 <strong>Reworked Digital Variometer</strong>

-Breaking out of the small square screen... reworked the visuals of the digital vario.
+This mod contains a visual rework of the digital vario.
 If you don't like it and want to keep the original, head for the folder /SimObjects/Airplanes/gotfriends-discus2c(-fes)/panel/ and rename panel_original_vario.cfg into panel.cfg (delete or rename the existing file) and you are back to normal.
 Alternatively just open the panel.cfg in a text editor and place the comment marks for [VCockpit06] accordingly to load the vario you prefer.

 The rework contains a slightly enlarged scale and needles for better readability with five indicators:
 - orange: current climb/sink (TE or netto as selected by the bottom right knob)